 Safeguarding Drinking Water Quality

-We engaged consultants in November 2015 to embark on the design of the first stage of the proposed seawater desalination plant in Tseung Kwan O with a water production capacity of 135 million litres per day (Mld) with provision for expansion to 270 Mld to meet 5 to 10 percent of Hong Kong’s water demand.
+The WSD is proceeding with the design of the first stage of the proposed seawater desalination plant in Tseung Kwan O with a water production capacity of 135 million litres per day (Mld) with provision for expansion to 270 Mld to meet 5% to 10% of Hong Kong’s fresh water demand.
 The detailed design of water mains for delivery of desalinated water to the water supply system using in-house resources has been largely completed.
 WSD plans to commence the mainlaying works in 2017.